Course information

 • A1.2: Chapter 4, Chapter 5, Chapter 6

-A2 Intermediate: Learner's guide "Schwätzt Dir Lëtzebuergesch?
-A2"
+A2 Intermediate: "Schwätzt Dir Lëtzebuergesch?
+A2" learners' guide

 Be able to use the imperative, past tense, relative clauses; narrate simple events in the past; make comparisons; understand the topic of an everyday conversation; understand and answer more detailed questions; understand key information from the news (radio, TV).